Education Advocacy

 Education advocacy is increasingly important in the William Penn School District.
 We partner with our local and state legislators on a variety of projects and events, and together we work to ensure that our district, and districts across Pennsylvania are fully funded.

-Education Advocacy at the William Penn School District
+Education Advocacy at the William Penn School District: November 2025 Update

-At the William Penn School District, we believe every student deserves access to a high-quality education—regardless of their zip code.
-But for too long, our district and others like it have been underfunded by the Commonwealth of Pennsylvania.
-Despite the efforts of our dedicated staff, passionate families, and hard-working students, inadequate state funding continues to limit the resources and opportunities we can offer.
+At the William Penn School District, we believe every student deserves access to a high-quality education—no matter their zip code.
+For years, our district and others like it have been underfunded by the Commonwealth of Pennsylvania.
+Despite the dedication of our staff, families, and students, inadequate state funding continues to limit the resources and opportunities we can offer.

 Please see the full flyer with this information here.